Pass Data to Algorithms#

 as arguments

-to explicitly mention which access mode should be applied to the buffer accessor when submitting a
+to explicitly control which access mode should be applied to a particular buffer when submitting

 To use the functions, add #include <oneapi/dpl/iterator>